What Is Compersion?10 Ways to Achieve It

 That’s a good idea.
 Society always believes jealousy is part of romantic behavior.
 But you can start with your family.

-Learn to feel compersion when a family member has wonderful joyous news.
+Learn to feel compersion when a family member has terrific, joyous news.
 Feel excited and happy for them.
-When you feel warm feelings for something your friend achieved and not jealousy; that is compersion.
+When you feel warm feelings for something your friend achieved and are not jealous, that is compersion.

 3. Notice the bodily sensations of compersion